working-agile/price-calculator/README.md

 * 3-price-calculator-renamed: methods and variables renamed
 * 3b-price-calculator-SRP: main class broken down into smaller more cohesive classes
 * 4-price-calculator-OCP: extension by inheritance
+* 5a-price-calculator-LSP: introduction of a new training course type: OD-SF
+* 5b-price-calculator-LSP: a solution, breaking the Liskov Substitution Principle

 ### Business Rules